isabella232/advertising-cloud.en/help/dsp/reports/report-destinations/report-destination-edit.md

 # Edit a Report Destination

 Changes to a report destination affect the delivery of all linked custom reports.
-Make sure that the provided credentials are correct to prevent interruptions to report delivery.
+Make sure that the provided credentials are valid to prevent interruptions to report delivery.

 1. In the main menu, click **[!UICONTROL Reports]** > **[!UICONTROL Report Destinations]**.